No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/2-methodology.rst

 .. _OWASP Wiki: https://www.owasp.org/index.php/Penetration_testing_methodologies

-Let's take a closer look at the PTES to get an idea of what a :index:`pentest <penetration test>` methodology comprises.
+Let's take a closer look at the PTES.
 Here's a summary breakdown:

 1. Pre-Engagement Interactions
     * All the "business stuff" that must be done prior to the engagement.